 If you want to experience something unique and adventurous, a hot-air balloon ride is a different way of experiencing the city.
-On my hot-air-balloon trip over Melbourne, we couldn’t get close over the city, because of the wind conditions.
+On my hot-air balloon trip over Melbourne, we couldn’t get close to the city because of the wind conditions.
 However, we saw much of the beautiful surroundings and marvelled at Melbourne’s silhouette waking to a new day.
 It’s one of the best things to do in Melbourne in summer.

 Popular Summer Events in Melbourne

-Here is a list of the best events not to miss out if you are visiting Melbourne in Summer:
+Here is a list of the best events not to miss out on if you are visiting Melbourne in the Summer:

 The Midsumma Festival

-This is a vibrant fun event in Melbourne organised by the LGBTI community.
+This is a vibrant, fun event in Melbourne organised by the LGBTI community.
 It starts on 16th January with the Carnival held at Alexandra Gardens, hosting over 120 stalls.
-Dances, performances, visual arts will entertain people for three weeks on the streets of Melbourne.
+Dances, performances, and visual arts will entertain people for three weeks on the streets of Melbourne.
 The milestone of the Midsumma is the Pride March.
-On 31st January various groups walk from Fitzroy Sreet down to St. Kilda while singing, dancing and cheering their slogan in colourful bizarre costumes.
+On 31st January, various groups walk from Fitzroy Sreet down to St. Kilda while singing, dancing and cheering their slogan in colourful bizarre costumes.

 The Christmas Tree Lighting Ceremony

-If you visit Melbourne in December, this event opens up to a month of cheerful events in Melbourne CBD.
+If you visit Melbourne in December, this event opens up to a month of cheerful Melbourne CBD events.
 Next to the Christmas Tree, 11 city buildings, including the State Library, Melbourne Goal and Southgate, will be lit in the best Christmas Lights.
 On the Town Hall Building, there will be majestic light projections with entertaining stories.

 Enjoy Night Events in Summer

-The New Years Eve Fireworks is the pearl of all festive Melbourne events.
+The New Years’ Eve Fireworks are the pearl of all festive Melbourne events.
 If you plan to visit Melbourne at the end of the year, make sure you don’t miss out on this.
 There are usually various locations in Melbourne where to watch them, on Southbank.